D4rkC00d3r/myweatherapi/README.md

  * Example based on the city being set to London.

 ## What API am I using and why?
-I am using the OpenWeatherMap API for Current weather data.
+I am using the OpenWeatherMap API for current weather data.
 I chose this as it forced me to make a developer account and obtain a API key.
 I then had to learn how to use the key, I also liked the returned json data as it had nested objects that I would need to drill down into to construct the data for the user. https://openweathermap.org/current